Music & Theatre (MTF)

 MTF 253 Choral Music (3 credits)

 A study and performance of choral music with emphasis on vocal development and performing technique.
 Prior choral experience unnecessary.
 Participation in concerts and a term paper required.
 Prerequisite: Participation for one semester in University Singers prior to enrollment.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 254 Jazz in Performance (3 credits)

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 255 Ensemble Performance (1 credit)

 Students are placed in ensembles with other instrumentalists (making duos, trios, etc).
 Their ensemble learns at least one substantial musical work, practicing independently and as a group, and receives weekly in-depth coachings from the professor.
 The ensemble performs in a recital at the end of the semester.
+Registration by permission of the Instructor only.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Attributes: Undergraduate